Raj Kapoor: Artistry and legacy

 The song is still extremely popular and has been featured in a number of movies since Shree 420 was released.
 Indian author Mahasweta Devi stopped the show with her inaugural speech at the 2006 Frankfurt Book Fair when she used these lyrics to express her own heartfelt patriotism and debt to her country.

+Kapoor appeared in Box Office India's "Top Actors" list twelve times from 1949 to 1960.

+Apart from his success as an actor, Kapoor is also considered one of the greatest directors of Indian cinema.
+The films directed by him, such as Shree 420 (1955), Sangam (1964), Bobby (1973) and Ram Teri Ganga Maili (1985) are among the biggest hits of all time with each one having footfalls ranging from 40–50 million or even more.

 In 2014, Google commemorated his 90th birthday.

 Raj Kapoor was a canny judge of filmi music and lyrics.
 Many of the songs he commissioned are evergreen hits.
 He introduced the music directors Shankar–Jaikishan and the lyricists Hasrat Jaipuri and Shailendra.
 He is also remembered for his strong sense of visual style.
 He used striking visual compositions, elaborate sets, and dramatic lighting to complete the mood set by the music.
 He introduced the actresses Nimmi, Dimple Kapadia, and Mandakini, as well as launching and reviving the careers of his sons Rishi, Randhir and Rajiv.

 Famous for making his actresses reveal the body, not very common then in Indian cinema, it was said his 'show-womanship' matched his showmanship.
+He often portrayed women through a deeply sensual and symbolic lens, frequently invoking themes of what he calls "sacred nudity" (muqaddas uriyan in Urdu), a concept he linked to early memories and which manifested in recurring bathing scenes and ethereal female imagery in his films, as he recounts:

+I was extremely precocious.
+And I was a worshipper of nudity.
+I think it all started because of my intimacy with my mother who was young, beautiful, and had the sharp features of a Pathan woman.
+We often bathed together, and seeing her in the nude must have left a deep erotic impression on my mind.
+There is an excellent Urdu phrase, muqaddas uriyan (sacred nudity), which describes this perfectly.
+In my films, bathing scenes recur often.
+Women in general occupy most of my early memories, and they appear in my films like ghosts that refuse to be buried.

 Raj Kapoor's Shree 420 (1955) movie's Hindi song Mera Joota Hai Japani ("My Shoes are Japanese") was used in opening sequence of 20th Century Studios 2016 movie Deadpool, starring Ryan Reynolds.

 The 1967 "Song about Yogis" (Песенка про йогов) by Vladimir Vysotsky mentions Raj Kapoor as one of the three best-known symbols of Indian culture in the Soviet Union, along with Shiva and yoga.

-He was called "the Clark Gable of the Indian film industry".
+In 2022, he was placed in Outlook India's "75 Best Bollywood Actors" list.